 Deeds Lawyer

-A deed legally transfers ownership (title) of real estate from one person, entity, or group to another person, entity, or group.
-Depending on the situation, your attorney might recommend one of three main types of deeds.
+Depending on the situation, we might recommend one of three main types of deeds.

 General Warranty Deed